deadlysyntax/the-gatherer/README.md

-### The process
+## The process
-A call to `./ignite.rb crawl -p test_project` will first check the validity of the command against the API definition, in this case *crawl* is a legitimate API method, since that passes it will then look in `./lib/project/test_project/auxiliary.rb` for a public method called **crawl**
+A call to `./ignite.rb crawl -p test_project` will
+1. Check the validity of the command against the API definition in **./lib/outrider/commandify.rb**,
+2. In this case **crawl** is a legitimate API method, and since that passes it will then
+3. Look in `./lib/project/test_project/auxiliary.rb` for a public method called **crawl**.
+4. If it doesn't find it there, it will look in the global `Project` object
+5. It will call **crawl** and pass in all the options specified in the command line (as long as they're set up in commandify)

 ## Installation